 Cook Islands Trusts and Litigation

 A Cook Islands trust is designed to protect assets when litigation occurs.
-That is its primary purpose.
 Unlike domestic asset protection structures that operate within the U.S. legal system, a Cook Islands trust moves assets into a separate legal jurisdiction with its own courts, its own statutes, and its own rules governing creditor claims.
-The question prospects and clients ask most often is straightforward: what actually happens when a creditor tries to collect?
+The question prospects ask most often is straightforward: what actually happens when a creditor tries to collect?

 The answer depends on a series of legal and practical dynamics that unfold after a judgment is entered.
-This section covers each of those dynamics in detail.
-For a chronological walkthrough of the entire enforcement process from judgment to resolution, start with what happens after a judgment.
+The post-judgment enforcement sequence from judgment to resolution follows a predictable path through discovery, turnover orders, contempt proceedings, and eventual settlement.

 The Jurisdictional Framework